jexchan/dailystuff/README.md

 * `vim`: my vim configuration
 * `sublime_text`: sublime_text custom command and configuration
 * `usefult_scripts`: lots of useful scripts for daily using

+Reference

+* [Dotfiles Github](http://dotfiles.github.com/) Your unofficial guide to dotfiles on GitHub.